VertiPaq Analyzer is useful to analyze VertiPaq storage structures for a data model in Analysis Services Tabular.

 A complete description and short tutorial is available in the article Data Model Size with VertiPaq Analyzer.

-You can analyze a Power Pivot data model by restoring it in Analysis Services.
+You can analyze a Power Pivot data model by importing it in Power BI Desktop.

 UPDATE 2016-09-22: Microsoft fixed the bug of DMV in SQL Server 2016 RTM CU2.
 Now VertiPaq Analyzer 1.6 works correctly also with SSAS Tabular models in compatibility level 1200.